ente76/guillotine/README.md

 ### Menu

-The menu is an array of any of the following objects.
+The menu is an array of items, each being on of the following types.

 #### 1. command